htr3n/loan-approval-portal/README.md

     </context-param>
 ```

-* After the embedded server started, we must validate and initialise the database if necessary.
-Hence, I extended [org.springframework.web.servlet.DispatcherServlet](https://docs.spring.io/spring/docs/3.0.0.M4/reference/html/ch15s02.html) with [PortalDispatcherServlet](https://github.com/htr3n/loan-approval-portal/blob/master/src/main/java/westbank/mvc/PortalDispatcherServlet) for extra tasks on database initialisation apart from intercepting incoming requests and delivering to the controllers.
-Per convention, the default configuration for the dispatcher will be `mvc-servlet.xml`.
+By convention, the default configuration for [DispatcherServlet](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/DispatcherServlet.html) will be `mvc-servlet.xml`.
 Note that `mvc` is the name of the servlet defined in `web.xml`.
-For better undestanding, I explicitly specified the configuration file though.
+For better understanding, I explicitly specified the configuration file though.

   ```xml
   <servlet>